Learning Resource Center

 Also coming in 2023 we will be applying for a new permit for wildlife rehabilitation of small mammals.
 We will be seeking volunteers to aid us in this most important work as we strive to continue to grow and contribute in new ways our services for the betterment and conservation of wildlife within the natural environments in which we live and coexist.

-Hours reflect times the LRC is open to the public.
 Typically the LRC is open M-F 10am-4:30pm (closing for lunch) and Sat 10-2 (Saturdays currently only as staffing available).
 We are closed during scheduled programs.
 The Naturalists are often called away on city business, wildlife calls, vet visits, and for other reasons.
-Therefore, hours are subject to change.
+Therefore, hours are subject to change without notice.

 Please register for all programs by going to Fairlawn Parks and Recreation (activityreg.com)